Acquisition of German citizenship by declaration (new provision of 20 August 2021)

 What has changed?

-Until now, not all children were able to acquire German citizenship by descent from a parent who was German at the time of their birth.
-For all those who were affected by the former gender-discriminatory regulations on descent, and for their descendants, the new provision in the German Nationality Act provides a ten-year period during which they may acquire German citizenship by way of simple declaration.
+Until now, not all children born after the enactment of the Basic Law of the Federal Republic of Germany (23 May 1949) were able to acquire German citizenship by descent from a parent who was German at the time of their birth.
+The new provision (August 2021) of the German Nationality Act did away with the previous rules on descent as they discriminated against certain parents on the basis of gender, and provides a ten-year period during which the children concerned and their descendants may acquire German citizenship by way of declaration.
+So from now on these persons can apply to become naturalised German citizens by simple declaration.

 - children of a German parent (father or mother) who did not acquire German citizenship from him or her (e.g. children born in wedlock to a German mother and a foreign father prior to 1975 or born out of wedlock to a German father and a foreign mother prior to 1 July 1993), or